 This is a tough one for anyone who has suffered from such a thing to even begin to think about.
 These things can be absolute agony.
 Equally they can be completely painless!
 They are an enigma in modern Physiotherapy.
 Research using MRI has shown people with large bulges pressing directly on nerve roots who don’t even know they have a prolapse and people with minor bulges who are in complete agony.

 But fear not help is at hand.
-This wonderfully positive piece suggests most people will get better anyway without any surgical intervention.
+There is a signifcant amount of reasearch that tells us most people will get better without any surgical intervention.
 This piece agrees with our approach in that anything not responding to conservative approach after 6 weeks should be considered for surgical treatment.
 However, it also suggests that even if surgery is not carried out most people will get better anyway.